DorkOS

 Workflow: The backend agent finishes an API change and publishes the new OpenAPI spec to Relay.
 The frontend agent receives it, generates updated API client code, and runs its own tests.
 Once both are green, either agent notifies the deployment agent to trigger a release.

-Connect a Telegram bot so that agents can escalate decisions to a human and receive instructions from outside the development environment.
+Connect a Telegram adapter so agents can escalate decisions and receive approvals from outside the development environment.

-Setup: Configure the Telegram adapter in ~/.dork/relay/adapters.json with your bot token.
+Setup: Configure the Telegram adapter in Relay settings with your bot token.
 Messages from your Telegram chat arrive on relay.human.telegram.{chatId}.

-Workflow: A Pulse-scheduled task runs a database migration check.
+Workflow: A Tasks-scheduled job runs a database migration check.
 The agent finds a migration that would drop a column with existing data.
-Instead of proceeding, it sends a Relay message to relay.human.telegram.{yourChatId} asking for confirmation.
-You reply in Telegram with "approved", and the message flows back through Relay to the agent, which proceeds with the migration.
+Instead of proceeding, it sends a message to your Telegram chat asking for confirmation.
+You reply "approved", the message flows back through Relay, and the agent continues.

-Benefit: Critical decisions remain under human control even when agents are operating autonomously on scheduled tasks.
-The Telegram adapter provides a natural interface for quick approvals without opening the DorkOS UI.
+Outcome: Critical decisions stay under your control even when agents are operating on schedule.
+Telegram gives you a natural interface for quick approvals without opening the DorkOS UI.

 Next Steps